An approach to categorification of some small quantum groups II: Classification of derivations on U

 In this chapter we outline the tedious calculation required to prove Proposition \ref{prop-classification-of-dif-on-U}.
 We also give a cursory discussion of some degenerate differentials which can appear in characteristic $2$.
 Most of the calculations will be left to the reader as exercises, but we will describe what can be gleaned from each computation.

-Before we begin, we provide the reader with some useful \emph{bubble slide} relations, which describe how to move bubbles across a strand.
+Before starting, we provide the reader with some useful \emph{bubble slide} relations, which describe how to move bubbles across a strand.
 The general bubble slide relation can be found in \cite[Proposition 5.6]{Lau1}.
 We will only need to slide bubbles of degree $2k$ for $k=1,2$.

 We begin the classification of differentials on $\UC$.
 We restrict our attention to either $\UC_{\even}$ or $\UC_{\odd}$.
 For each relation, we describe what properties a degree $2$ derivation must have in order to preserve that relation.